kubevela/kubevela.github.io/versioned_docs/version-v1.3/case-studies/gitops.md

 This section will introduce how to use KubeVela in GitOps environment and why.

-> This section is only apply to CLI.
+> This section is only apply to CLI, you need to enable the fluxcd addon.

 ## Introduction